TizianoGaddo/Pretty_Pictures_Shallow_Parsing/README.md

 This repository contains the code for the paper *“Pretty Pictures, Shallow Parsing: The Impact of Syntactic Structure on Diffusion Models”*.

-The study evaluates how a text-to-image diffusion model handles prompt with manipulations on:
+The study evaluates how a text-to-image diffusion model handles prompt manipulations on:

 - Word Order
 - Long-Distance Dependencies (LDD)